markstringer-dti/markstringer-dti.github.io/dti.md

 Just like flowers, ideas get paid for being attractive to people before they even think about it.

 What about fruit?
 What's the difference between fruit and flowers?
 It isn't that they difficult to grow.
 There's lots of effort involved in growing both.
-And although it might *look* easy to put together an attractive idea that can get funding.
-Clearly it isn't, otherwise everybody would have managed to get a project funded.
+And although it might *look* easy to put together an attractive idea that can gets money.
+Clearly it isn't, otherwise everybody would have managed to get money for their project.

 No, the difference between fruit and flowers isn't that one is easier to do that the other.
 The difference is that the fruit has to actually be eaten.
 The users of fruit interact with it in a completely different way to the users of flowers.

 Users eat fruit.
 The only look at flowers.
-Nobody ever died from looking at an unpleasant flower.
+Nobody ever died from looking at a flower.
 A sour apple can give you bad indigestion and some fruit is actually poisonous.

 Similarly, implemented, delivered projects have to actually give value to their users and this involve an interaction with users which is different from buying and selling flowers.
 User have to actually get some good, some value out of using a software product.
 What 'good' that value, is, is radically different for different kinds of products.
 For example, it's very different for a social media product than it is for a government form.
 But like fruit, the process of "using" fruit for users is one were, if it doesn't taste right, they will spit it out, and if it isn't grown right, it could do them harm.